rsmuc/imapscan/README.md

 * provide patch for --dryrun and --learnspambox issue
 * find better solution for report in HAM
 * make HAM report configurable
-* decrypt mails, check them for spam, add the report and encrypt them again with gpg

 ## run dockercontainer:
 * sudo docker volume create spamassassin